oryon-dominik/journal/tutorials/windows/2-how-to-windows-dotfiles.md

 ```

+TODO: check if MC_FLY in your .env might work..

 Restart your shell.

 From here on you should be good to go and use your config, now feel free to